I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

-Happy Friday!
-I’m so excited to share these oatmeal cookies with you today because they truly are the best.
-A few weeks ago, I got an intense craving for a good oatmeal raisin cookie.
-I ran to the kitchen and hastily threw together ingredients that I happened to have on hand and, without really measuring, I made some ok oat-ball kind of cookies.
-They halfway hit the spot, but my craving continued.
-So when I flipped through Sarah Copeland’s beautiful new book Every Day is Saturday, her oatmeal cookie recipe grabbed my attention.
+A few weeks ago, I got an intense craving for good oatmeal raisin cookies and hastily threw together ingredients that I had on hand.
+I ended up with oat-ball-type cookies that were…just ok, and my craving continued.
+So when I flipped through Every Day Is Saturday this week, Sarah’s oatmeal cookie recipe grabbed my attention.

 Oatmeal Cookie Recipe Ingredients

-- All-purpose flour and whole rolled oats are the base of the dough.
+- All-purpose flour and whole rolled oats form the base of the dough.
+Old fashioned oats give these cookies the best chewy texture.
+I don’t recommend using quick oats instead!

-- Baking powder and baking soda make them nice & puffy.
+- Baking powder and baking soda make them nice and puffy.

 - Brown sugar adds the perfect caramelized sweetness.